makhomed/autosnap/README.rst

 be the name of interval from configuration file.

-During execution, autosnap will create one new snapshot for each included dataset and will delete all oldest snapshots exceeding the allowed snapshots count for given interval.
+During execution, autosnap will create one new snapshot for each included dataset and delete all oldest snapshots exceeding the allowed snapshots count for given interval.